WBIX: WNAC

 In 1927, WNAC became one of the sixteen charter members of the CBS Radio Network, it remained a CBS network affiliate for the next decade.
+(Note: The other stations were WOR in Newark; WADC in Akron; WAIU in Columbus; WCAO in Baltimore; WCAU in Philadelphia; WEAN in Providence; WFBL in Syracuse; WGHP in Detroit; WJAS in Pittsburgh; WKRC in Cincinnati; WMAK in Buffalo-Lockport; WMAQ in Chicago; WOWO in Fort Wayne; KMOX in St. Louis; and KOIL in Council Bluffs.)
+The station changed frequencies multiple times, and as of November 11, 1928 implementation of the Federal Radio Commission's (FRC) General Order 40, was assigned to 1230 kHz.
 In 1929, WNAC moved to new studios inside the Hotel Buckminster, with the entrance on the Brookline Avenue side (21 Brookline Avenue), that location served as the station's home for the next four decades.

-Between February 1929 and July 1930, Shepard also launched The Yankee Network, with WNAC as its flagship; it was a regional network serving radio stations throughout New England and was a pioneer in radio news coverage.
-For many years, the Yankee Network was considered one of the best local/regional radio news operations in the country, WNAC and successor station WNAC (680 AM) would serve as the network flagship until its closure in 1967.
+Between February 1929 and July 1930, Shepard launched The Yankee Network, with WNAC as its flagship; this was a regional network serving stations throughout New England and was a pioneer in radio news coverage.
+For many years, the Yankee Network was considered one of the best local/regional radio news operations in the country.
+The WNAC call letters were transferred in 1953 to a station on 680 AM, which served as the flagship until the network was shut down in 1967.

-In 1931, Shepard purchased a second Boston station, WAAB, which became an affiliate of the Mutual Radio Network in 1935, a year after MBS was formed.
+In 1931, Shepard purchased a second Boston station, WAAB, which became an affiliate of the Mutual Broadcasting System (MBS) in 1935, a year after MBS was formed.
 He also launched a second regional network, "The Colonial Network", with WAAB as its flagship station.
 Outside of Boston, Yankee and Colonial programming were usually heard on the same station.
 Additionally, Colonial carried Mutual programming to its affiliates.
 Between them, Yankee and Colonial carried home games of the Boston Red Sox and Boston Braves baseball teams as well as the Boston Bruins hockey team.

+On May 15, 1933, after the FRC requested that stations using only one of their assigned call letters drop those that were no longer in regular use, the use of WBIS in the dual call sign was eliminated, and the station reverted to just WNAC.